Here are some real things people said about brain preservation startup Nectome

 How far along are McIntyre and his co-founder Michael McCanna?
 Well, they’ve purchased and preserved the brain of a recently deceased woman.
 And McIntyre’s research in preserving pig brains has also won a prize from the Brain Preservation Foundation.

-The foundation’s founder, neuroscientist Ken Hayworth, said that digitally recreating someone’s consciousness from a preserved brain may be possible in 100 years: “Speaking personally, if I were facing a terminal illness I would likely choose euthanasia by [this method].”
+The foundation’s founder, neuroscientist Ken Hayworth, said that digitally recreating someone’s consciousness from a preserved brain may be possible in 100 years: “Speaking personally, if I were a facing a terminal illness I would likely choose euthanasia by [this method].”

 However, Hayworth suggested that Nectome may have crossed a line by asking users to join a wait list.